 Saga Robotics’ autonomous agricultural robots.

-Marine technology for exploiting raw materials
+Marine technology for sustainable food production

-Nevertheless, more knowledge is needed to increase processing and achieve full utilisation of raw materials from the seafood industry.
+Nevertheless, more knowledge is needed to increase processing and achieve full utilisation of marine resources and raw materials from the seafood industry.
 Today, approximately 80 per cent of the fish exported by the Norwegian aquaculture industry is unprocessed.
 The residual raw materials from the industry should also be exploited – both for the sake of the environment and to boost value creation.

-Resource use efficiency is about finding new ways to exploit resources fully.
+Efficient food production and resource use efficiency is about finding new ways to exploit resources fully.
 Rather than throwing out nutrients, input factors, minerals and metals, they should be reused and recycled.
 Companies and researchers have been exercising their creativity in this area.
 The company Marealis is using prawn shells to produce the active ingredient Marealis RSPC, which controls blood pressure.
 Norilia, meanwhile, has drawn on expertise from the fish processing industry to produce a high-quality protein from residual raw materials from poultry.

 Glitne land-based fish farm for halibut.